 Factors determining how many fish in a tank.

 - Water temperature – the lower the temperature the more fish can be kept due to a reduction in their metabolism.
+As a result of this the fish require far less oxygen.
+Significantly more oxygen can dissolve in colder water so there is a clear multiplying effect.

 - Water Quality – This is of utmost importance.
 More so than any other factor.
-Far more important than pond volume for instance.
+Far more important than pond volume or surface area for instance.
 The better the water quality the more fish can be kept.
 This is especially true of dissolved oxygen which is usually the most important water quality factor.
 Fish are far better off in a small, well oxygenated pond than a larger pond with indifferent water quality.

 - Fish size – the smaller the size the great the number of fish that can be kept.
 However the total weight of fish that can be kept is lower.
 This is because smaller fish consume proportionately more food.
+Keep stocking densities much lower for fry and fingerlings.

 - Adult fish size – adequate space must be provided to allow all fish to reach a mature size.
 This will obviously vary from one species to another.